ODIM-Project/ODIM/docs/README.md

 The resource aggregator exposes Redfish update service endpoints.
 Use these endpoints to access and update the software components of a system such as BIOS and firmware.
 Using these endpoints, you can also upgrade or downgrade firmware of other components such as system drivers and provider software.

-The `UpdateService` schema describes the update service and the properties for the service itself.
+The `UpdateService` schema describes the update service and the properties for the service.
 It exposes the firmware and software inventory resources and provides links to access them.

 **Supported endpoints**